 1. Negative Comments

 This is a very common concern I hear as soon as I mention the word blog.
 Many people immediately think of Yahoo! message boards which are often a forum for upset employees or ex-employees.
 This is not at all the way the blogosphere works.
 It is a personal log that can and should be moderated by the person or group that ‘owns’ the blog.
-This does not mean that negative comments should not be allowed, because if someone has an issue they want addressed, the blogosphere is open for them to post their negative comments elsewhere.
+This does not mean that negative comments should not be allowed because if someone has an issue they want to be addressed, the blogosphere is open for them to post their negative comments elsewhere.
 However, by allowing those posts on your site and properly addressing them, you create a sense of ownership to your product or service and you allow others who support you to come to your defense.

 2. Disclosing Confidential Information

 I have heard a blog post compared to an email that is cc’d to the whole world.
 That is a scary thought if there is the potential that it might be information you do not want released.
 However, the blog is just one of many forms of communication.
 However, it is the most open form of communication.
-If there is going to be a leak of information it is less likely to come out on a blog as opposed to a fax, email, or security breech.
+If there is going to be a leak of information it is less likely to come out on a blog as opposed to a fax, email, or security breach.
 If confidential information is leaked via a blog post, a proactive company would become quickly aware and be able to take action.

 3. No ROI

 This is an ongoing debate for any action that supports sales efforts without being directly tied to a deal; marketing, public relations, customer support, and so forth.
-Blogging enables direct contact and relationship building with your target audience, while enhancing your client’s knowledge, thus shortening the sales cycle in turn providing an ROI.
+Blogging enables direct contact and relationship building with your target audience, while enhancing your client’s knowledge, thus shortening the sales cycle, in turn, providing an ROI.